AppPETs/developer-guidelines/ImplementationPhase.md

 ## Remote Wipe / Kill Switch

-In the case of loss or theft, applications on managed devices SHOULD leverage remote wipe and kill switch API’s available from the OS to remove sensitive data.
+In the case of loss or theft, applications on managed devices SHOULD leverage remote wipe and kill switch API's available from the OS to remove sensitive data.
 This applies mainly to applications storing sensitive and company-relevant data.

 ## User Interaction

-### App configuration “secure by default”
+### App configuration "secure by default"

 The app should be preconfigured to be secure by default (from a data-protection perspective).
 Historical data and sensitive information are not stored on the device beyond the required period for the application to perform its task or operation (e.g. GPS location information, etc.)